Kampot, west to Bokor

 *Champa, was a country to the east Cambodia, no longer in existence, although the people (often referred to as Cham) still exist.
 They are muslim, easily identified by their clothes and mix well with the local community.

 A small note to those seeking quality FISH AND CHIPS.
-We tend not to recommend places to eat / stay, however, this dish at Bokor Mountain Lodge along the riverside is the best we have found inside Cambodia, a bit pricy but well worth it for an Englishman missing home treats!
+We tend not to recommend places to eat / stay, however, this dish at Bokor Mountain Lodge along the riverside is the best we have found inside Cambodia (note – ask Andy the owner, as recently good fish is sometimes not available), a bit pricy but well worth it for an Englishman missing home treats!

 Keep an eye out for out latest work here, a time-lapse of the South East Asia monsoons, shot at the salt feilds, Kampot, coming soon!